Before You Spend More On Marketing

 It may mean the credibility you have already earned is not visible at the right moment in the buyer journey.

-At Fantestimonial, we call this the Trust Gap: the space between “I’m interested” and “I’m confident enough to buy.”
+At Fantestimonial, we call this the Trust Gap: the space between the trust your business has earned and the trust your next prospect can actually see.

 Referrals create trust, because they are based on trust; but they do not always give prospects enough proof to make a confident decision.